hyperledger/fabric-samples/test-network-nano-bash/README.md

 peer chaincode query -C mychannel -n basic -c '{"Args":["ReadAsset","1"]}'
 ```
 For your convenience you can run `chaincode_interaction.sh` from peer1admin terminal to make this simple transaction.
-The ouput of the script is redirected to the logs folder.\
+The output of the script is redirected to the logs folder.\
 Congratulations, you have deployed a minimal Fabric network!
 Inspect the scripts if you would like to see the minimal set of commands that were required to deploy the network.

 # Stopping the network

-If you started the Fabric componentes individually, utilize `Ctrl-C` in the orderer and peer terminal windows to kill the orderer and peer processes.
+If you started the Fabric components individually, utilize `Ctrl-C` in the orderer and peer terminal windows to kill the orderer and peer processes.
 You can run the scripts again to restart the components with their existing data, or run `./generate_artifacts` again to clean up the existing artifacts and data if you would like to restart with a clean environment.

 If you used the `network.sh` script, utilize `Ctrl-C` to kill the orderer and peer processes.
 You can restart the network with the existing data, or run `./network.sh clean` to remove old data before restarting.